 Community Projects and Livelihood Programmes

-Base Titanium is committed to working with communities to improve living standards and livelihood opportunities.
+Base Titanium is committed to working with communities to improve living standards and provide livelihood opportunities.

 The main aim is to deliver this through the implementation of a variety of community projects.
 With substantial amounts of funding going towards these projects, it is intended to be the engine room for community development that will outlast the life of the mine.